tonmate/tonmate/PRODUCTION-CHECKLIST.md

 # Production Readiness Checklist

 ## Overview
-This checklist ensures the Customer Support AI Agent platform is fully ready for production deployment with enterprise-grade security, performance, and reliability.
+This checklist ensures the Tonmate platform is fully ready for production deployment with enterprise-grade security, performance, and reliability.

 ## Pre-Deployment Checklist